 Dr. Harry Austin Pelton was born on the 28th of October, 1889 near Burritts Rapids, Oxford Twp, Ontario to Martin Pelton and the former Louise “Almira” Watts.
 Burritts Rapids is a small community near Ottawa along the Rideau River.
-Dr. Pelton’s parents were farmers and he had an older brother named Manson who was born in 1884.
+Dr. Pelton’s parents were farmers and he had an older brother named Manson who was born on the 8th of October, 1884.
 Dr. Pelton’s father’s first wife was named Mary Louisa Dougherty.
-There were 2 children born from that union.
-Charlie Adrian Pelton was born and died in 1873 and Carrie Louisa Pelton was born in 1874.
+There were 2 children born from that union; Charlie Adrian Pelton was born and died in 1873 and Carrie Louisa Pelton was born in 1874.
 Mary Louisa Pelton died in 1880 at the age of 24 of consumption (tuberculosis).
 Dr. Pelton’s parents married in 1881.

 Dr. Pelton enlisted in World War I on the 29th of March, 1915.
 On his Attestation Paper he listed his occupation as “medical student” and his address was a post office box number in Kemptville, Ontario.
 Dr. Pelton completed his medical studies and graduated M.D.,C.M. from Queens University in Kingston in 1919.